 “For example, the best way of handling mail is to open it and deal with it.
 Either pay the bill straightaway, or take a photo of it and save it and then put it in the recycle bin with all the other junk mail.

 “Save important dates for events on your phone or on a calendar.
 The only paperwork you need to save are tickets for events.”

 Pull everything out and start fresh

-I think most homes would be guilty of having ‘that’ drawer – you know the one I mean.
+Most homes would be guilty of having ‘that’ drawer — you know the one we mean.
 It’s full of paper, cosmetics, stationery and loyalty cards you don’t really need, and barely use.

-The best method in this scenario isn’t for the fainthearted.
-You need to remove every single item and sort it into four piles – keep, relocate, donate or bin.
+The best method to declutter in this scenario isn’t for the fainthearted.
+You need to remove every single item and sort it into four piles — keep, relocate, donate or bin.

 Sure, you might make a bit of a mess, but the end result will be a functional, clutter-free space.

 Vi Trang from Dan Kitchens suggests taking advantage of some simple storage tools when you’re putting everything away.